 "Rye Fields" by Ivan Shishkin‘The Harvest’ by Teri Skultety The Society February 10, 2018 Beauty, Poetry 4 Comments The sparkle on the river, the lights from distant shore, the cold and bitter glitter, the beckoning of more, Is beautiful to look at, ‘tis a pleasing sight to see, like a woman dressed for dinner, in all her finery.
 But all that shines is not silver, all that glitters isn’t gold, and if you want the treasure, and if the truth be told, the view that one must ponder, contemplate and get to know, from the outside looking in, the soul’s own steady glow, a light that’s undiminished, a fire that does not wane, the treasure of the spirit, a harvest of the plain, the common and the simple, the joy of days born new, the treasure is the wonder of the beauty within you.
 Teri Skultety writes a variety of poetry and fiction transcending the boundaries of genre and convention.
 In addition to her own books, Teri’s work has been published with various webzines including Juked, Punchnel’s, and Solarcide, as well as having been included in several anthologies.
 Teri makes her home in California with her husband.
-You may read more at her webpage, https://teriskultety.com/ Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+You may read more at her webpage, https://teriskultety.com/ NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Edwar Lee Subic February 14, 2018 Ms. Skultety effectively utilizes disyllabic words and monosyllabic rhymes in her song-like “harvest of the plain.”
 Reply Fr.
 Richard Libby February 14, 2018 Well done and congratulations!
 Reply Dona Fox March 27, 2018 Ms. Skultety, this is wonderful.
 Thank you.
 Reply Teri Skultety July 11, 2018 Thank you all!
 Have been immersed in editing and just now thought to check pages I follow.
 Wish I had seen these comments sooner.
 Much appreciated.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.